-Your website can be a powerful tool when used properly.
-A well-engineered restaurant website should:
+Your website can be a powerful tool when used properly, or a major hindrance to gaining new customers when done poorly (or not at all).
+A well-designed and executed restaurant website should:

-- Stay true to your brand both in design and writing style. - Be "Mobile-friendly" or "Responsive" (i.e. automatically responds to provide optimal viewing experience on any device cellphones, tablet, desktops, etc.). - Prominently highlight key contact information and hours of operation on every page (i.e. phone number, address, directions, link to Google Maps, etc.). - Include an up-to-date menu that is easy to read on any device. - Encourage engagement (i.e. collect customer feedback, promote e-news signups or social media engagement, etc.). - Be optimized for search engines (SEO); meaning it ranks high in search engine results.
-Blogging is a great way to connect with your customers and improve your search ranking.
+- Stay true to your brand both in visual design and writing style (brand voice). - Be "Mobile-friendly" or "Responsive" (i.e. Your website automatically responds to provide optimal viewing experience on any device cellphones, tablets, desktops, etc.).
+According to Hubspot, 61% of mobile searchers are more

+- likely to contact a local business if they have a mobile-friendly site. - Prominently highlight key contact information, hours of operation, and link to the online reservation system (if applicable) on every page. - Include a link to Google maps. - Include an up-to-date menu that is easy to read on any device. - Encourage engagement (i.e. collect customer feedback, promote e-newsletter signups). - Have easy-to-find social media links. - Have contact information for group bookings/ private events, if applicable. - Have content that is optimized for search engines (SEO); meaning it ranks high in search engine results. - Include details about the accessibility of your location on your website so people can make informed decisions as to if your location can accommodate their needs.